somkant39/IMDb-Clone/README.md

 # IMDb-Clone

-This app is built using the HTML, the CSS and the Vanilla JavaScript.
+This app is built using technologies HTML, CSS and Vanilla JavaScript.

-In this, we can search for a movie, get details as well as we can add any movie to our favourite
+In this, we can search for any movie and TV show.

+Provide detailed information including cast, ratings, and reviews.
+As well as we can add movies to our favourites

 or wishlist and can be removed from here as well.

+In this OMDB-API dependencies have been used.